joehillen/resume/README.md

 joehillen@gmail.com
 San Marcos, CA

-13+ years of experience working at all levels of the software stack,
+I have 13+ years of experience working at all levels of the software stack,
 including front-end, back-end, microservices, testing, database, cloud,
 infrastructure as code, and CI/CD.
 I'm passionate about building reliable,
 type-safe, fault-tolerant, distributed systems without over-engineering.
 I
 often specialize in DevOps but approach it like a software engineer.

+My background in DevOps and full stack development makes me a highly
+desirable candidate for Staff Engineer roles.
+My roles have primarily focused
+on DevOps, and I've always worked across teams and with all parts of the
-My atypical background gives me a unique, holistic perspective.
-I'm a strong
+software stack, giving me a unique, holistic perspective.
+I love mentoring,
-leader that loves mentoring, training, and collaborating with
+training, and collaborating with cross-functional teams, users, customers,
-cross-functional teams, users, customers, and business leaders.
+and business leaders.
+I'm motivated by improving team efficiency, polishing
+rough edges, and fixing issues that are often ignored.

 My current favorite tools are Rust, Typescript, Deno, React, GraqhQL, Pulumi,
 Kubernetes, GitLab, Linux, and Git.

-I plan to work from home for the foreseeable future; however, I do not mind
-visiting an office near the San Diego area periodically.

 ## History

+### Lead DevOps Engineer @ Siemens (Apr 2022 - Present)

+- Infrastructure management for AWS using CDK and Pulumi in Typescript.
+- AWS Lambda Function in Typescript and NodeJS.
+- Angular Front End Development
+- GitLab CI/CD
+- Introduced a new continuous release process.
-### Software Engineer @ Seaplane IO

-Nov 2021 - Feb 2022
+### Software Engineer @ Seaplane IO (Nov 2021 - Feb 2022)

 - Rust development.
 - Infrastructure management for AWS and GCP using Ansible, Python, and Pulumi.
 - CI/CD on GitHub.
 - Design documentation for authentication system using Auth0.

-### Senior Consultant @ Slalom Consulting

-Oct 2019 - Nov 2021
+### Senior Consultant @ Slalom Consulting (Oct 2019 - Nov 2021)

-#### DevOps Consultant @ Adaptive Biotech

-July 2021 - Nov 2021
+#### Solution Architect @ Adaptive Biotech (July 2021 - Nov 2021)

 - Implemented the MVP phase of my previous DevOps proposal.
 - Created GitLab infrastructure.
 - Built the CI/CD pipeline and DevOps automation on GitLabCI.

-#### DevOps/Cloud Architect @ Pokemon

-Jan 2021 - July 2021
+#### Lead DevOps/Cloud Architect @ Pokemon (Jan 2021 - July 2021)

 - Deployed pokemoncenter.com to an additional AWS region with AWS CDK in
   Typescript.